Arizona Teachers Academy

 We strongly encourage you to email us any changes in your enrollment that might change your expected graduation date, as those changes may also impact your ATA funding eligibility.

-Please note that once admitted to the ATA, you do not have to reapply unless you discontinue enrollment without leave and then return.
+Please note that once admitted to the ATA, you do not have to reapply unless you discontinue enrollment without leave and then return to the university.
 Additionally, students who have already received the ATA Scholarship as undergraduates are not guaranteed funding if accepted to an ATA-participating graduate program.

 Additional grants or scholarships awarded after receiving an ATA Scholarship will cause your ATA Scholarship to be adjusted accordingly.
 That is, the ATA scholarship only covers outstanding tuition and fees after all other financial gifts, aid, grants, or select stipends are awarded.
 Conversely, if you lose any grants or scholarships while receiving ATA Scholarship funds, your ATA Scholarship will be increased to cover any newly outstanding tuition/fees.